How major sources collect data on conflicts and conflict deaths, and when to use which one

 Our articles and data visualizations rely on work from many different people and organizations.
 When citing this article, please also cite the underlying data sources.
 This article can be cited as:

-Bastian Herre (2023) - “How do researchers measure armed conflicts and their deaths?”
-Published online at OurWorldInData.org.
+Bastian Herre (2023) - “How major sources collect data on conflicts and conflict deaths, and when to use which one” Published online at OurWorldinData.org.
 Retrieved from: 'https://ourworldindata.org/conflict-data-how-do-researchers-measure-armed-conflicts-and-their-deaths' [Online Resource]

 BibTeX citation